EricLee0224/EricLee0224/README.md

 ✨

-- 🔭 I'm currently in my gap year and do some research on computer science.
+- 🔭 I'm currently in my gap year and doing some research on computer science.
 - 🌱 I’m currently focus on computer vision, deep learning and machine learning.
 - 🤔 I’m looking for Mphill/Ph.D@CS positions in 2023Fall/2024Spring
 - 📫 How to reach me: liweize0224@gmail.com